mkarneim/pojobuilder/README.md

     	</javac>
     </target>
 ```
-You find a complete sample build script at ["docs/example_ant_build.xml"].

 ### Using Eclipse
 You could also configure Eclipse to run the PojoBuilder annotation processor during the build cycle.